-Alignment: The six alignment options control the alignment of a widget's text within its borders.
+Alignment: The seven alignment options control the alignment of a widget's text within its borders.
 You can control both horizontal and vertical alignment.

 Color: Sets a widget's fill color.
 Widget fill colors can be solid or include a linear or radial gradient.